Soncraft/SonBlox-Injector-BETA/README.md

-# SonBlox-Injector-BETA
-Roblox Injector KRNL API
+This it The BETA 0.1 to my roblox injector ussing KRNL API